 As you can see from our choice of dress, my husband took this ceremony way more seriously than I did.
 Here we are signing the official marriage certificate in the family court judge’s office.

-As an American, you likely have a copy of your birth certificate already, but will need to have this translated.
+As an American, you likely have a copy of your birth certificate already but will need to have this translated.
 Since we do not have an official “single status” certification, what we did was go to the American Embassy in San José and request a certification that I was not married.
-However when we brought this to the Costa Rican Ministry of Foreign relations to have it authenticated, we were told this was unnecessary as they cannot authenticate it.
-Instead, they recommended for me to also request a Certification de Soltería from the Registro Civil.
+However, when we brought this to the Costa Rican Ministry of Foreign Relations to have it authenticated, we were told this was unnecessary as they cannot authenticate it.
+Instead, they recommended that I also request a Certification de Soltería from the Registro Civil.
 As long as you are not legally married in Costa Rica, this will be easy to obtain with a copy of your passport, and your actual passport.

 Before applying for a court date with the judge, you’ll need to pay to make an official announcement of your marriage in the Costa Rican government’s official law journal, “Diario La Gaceta”, the equivalent of the US Federal Register.
 To make the announcement, you will need to go to the Imprenta Nacional to pay for the announcement.
 That process can take several weeks, so plan accordingly.
 (The historical context for this requirement is giving others an opportunity to object to the legitimacy of the marriage before it even happens).
 Unfortunately, they do not inform you when the announcement is made, so you will need to check the website online to confirm when it is published.
 Once this is done, it needs to run for the timeframe required prior to your appointment, and you will have to provide the announcement as well as when it was first published.